Step 4: The hearing Disciplinary procedure

 To make a reasonable request, the employee should:

-• tell their employer the name of the companion and whether they're a colleague or a trade union representative
+• tell their employer the name of the companion and whether they're someone they work with or a trade union representative

 • give their employer enough notice, so they can make arrangements for the companion to attend the meeting